teleivo/gatling/README-CLI.md

 ## Command Line Options

 - `--debug`: Enable debug logging output.
 By default, only essential log messages are shown.
+- `--scan-subdirs`: Scan immediate subdirectories for simulation.log files when the input is a directory without a direct simulation.log file.
-- `<simulation.log>`: Path to the Gatling binary simulation log file
+- `<path>`: Path to simulation.log file or directory to scan

 ## Output Format